devAYZ/Countries-Info/README.md

 ## Project File Requirements
 - Swift 5.0+
-- UIKit (I will love to convert this to SwiftUI view in coming days)
+- UIKit - Programmatic (I will love to convert this to SwiftUI view in coming days)
 - iOS 14.0+
 - Xcode 14+